grafana/tutorials/tutorials/shared/create-plugin.md

 ### The plugin directory

-To discover plugins, Grafana scans a _plugin directory_ which location depends on the system your running.
+To discover plugins, Grafana scans a _plugin directory_, the location of which depends on your operating system.

 1. Create a directory called `grafana-plugins` in your preferred workspace.
 1. Find the `plugins` property in the Grafana configuration file, and set it to the path of your `grafana-plugins` directory.
+Refer to the (Grafana configuration documentation)[https://grafana.com/docs/grafana/latest/installation/configuration/#plugins] for more information.

 ### grafana-toolkit

 Tooling for modern web development can be tricky to wrap your head around.
-While you certainly can write you own webpack configuration, for this guide, you'll learn how to use _grafana-toolkit_.
+While you certainly can write you own webpack configuration, for this guide, you'll use _grafana-toolkit_.

-[grafana-toolkit](https://github.com/grafana/grafana/tree/master/packages/grafana-toolkit) is a CLI application that aims to simplify Grafana plugin development, so that you can focus on code, and the toolkit takes care of building and testing it for you.
+[grafana-toolkit](https://github.com/grafana/grafana/tree/master/packages/grafana-toolkit) is a CLI application that aims to simplify Grafana plugin development so that you can focus on code.
+The toolkit takes care of building and testing for you.

 1\.
 In the plugin directory, create a panel plugin from template using the `plugin:create` command: